Contact: kathleengibbs@att.net

 New book to come out ---- India Finds a Home.

 India is a dog abandoned by her owner on a country road.
 After several days of wandering around trying to find her owners, she is picked up and taken to a shelter where she lives a long time as a "throw away" dog with her dog friends.
 She spends her life in a cage, only going leaving a couple of times a day to play and be outside.
 Sometimes a person will come and walk her, but never takes her home.
-No one seems interested in a big plain dog such as India, and her only wish it to find a home and family.
-Eventually she is rescued and goes on Fetch Fido a Flight to Oregon.
-Follow her life as she seeks a forever home.
-At the end of India's story is a section about 5 remarkable real dogs on death's door who are saved and get to actually go on the Fido Flights and find their forever loving homes.
-Truly miracle stories.
-Considered a tween children's book
+No one seems interested in a big plain dog such as India, and her only wish it to find a home and family--maybe with a little boy to play with her.
+Eventually she is chosen to go on a freedom flight to Wisconsin.
+Follow her life as she and her friends hope to find their forever homes.
+At the end of the story is information about different agencies that help abused animals and also ways you can help them.

 Spirit Journey; Sunshine's Song